Sleep Your Way To A Healthier Brain: Tips For Improving Sleep Quality

 Once a clear picture of what’s going wrong at night emerges, therapeutic sleep interventions come into play.

-These could range from medication adjustments to cognitive behavioural therapy or lifestyle changes like dietary adaptations or exercise regimes, all aimed at enhancing nighttime and boosting brain health.
+These could range from medication adjustments to cognitive behavioural or lifestyle changes like dietary adaptations or exercise regimes, all aimed at enhancing nighttime and boosting brain health.

 So, if your sleeplessness persists despite trying all the recommended remedies, don’t hesitate to seek nighttime advice.